maxludden/supergene-v2/books/book06/md/chapter-2049.md

 “Shut up!” the gold-homed shura snapped at Golot.
 He looked at Wood and coldly said, “Do you know the crime that is titled offending a royal?”

-“I don’t f*cking care.
+“I don’t fucking care.
 We rent this place ourselves, here on Planet Sky Cloud.
-Who the f*ck cares about your bullshit royalty?”
+Who the fuck cares about your bullshit royalty?”
 The waitress picked up Wood as she shouted at the gold-horned shura.

 You are shura.
 That means you adhere to the laws of the shura no matter where you go.
 You have now broken these laws, and because of that you will die,” the gold-homed shura said calmly.

-“F*ck your laws!” the waitress shouted.
+“Fuck your laws!” the waitress shouted.

 “I am sorry, but you have to die.”
 The gold-horned shura moved, appearing right in front of the pair before Wood could look up.